JannisKoerner/adaptive-WKB-marching-method/README.md

 Here, a(x) is a real valued coefficient function bounded away from zero and epsi is the rescaled Planck constant 0 < epsi << 1.

 The routine automatically switches between a standard Runge-Kutta solver and a WKB-based stepping procedure.

+The main programm is "adaptive_WKB_marching_method.m", which, depending on the users input, might or might not call the numerical integration routine "clenshaw_curtis.m" (see also [here](#help) for help).

 ## Getting Started